BARRETTMEAG/GroupBProject/Milestone_5/README.txt

 This program is written in python and is available through github.

+The application simulates the BasicML instruction set with full support for file editing, color customization, and multi-file execution.
+It now includes enhancements for handling both legacy and extended instruction formats, user-friendly file editing, and customizable themes.

 ## The program uses the `tkinter` library for GUI.
-Tkinter is typically included in Python and does not need to be installed.
+Tkinter is included in most Python distributions and does not need to be installed separately.

 ## How to Launch the Application
 1. Open a terminal or command prompt.